wmckerrow/RepProfile/manual.md

 - -r QuickStart/reads_R1.fastq,QuickStart/reads_R2.fastq points toward fastq files containing the reads.
 The paired end reads should appear in two files and their names should be seperated by a comma.
 - -g QuickStart/someFB.fa points toward the repeat genome.
 - -m 4 means that any read with more than 4 non A to G mismatches will be thrown out.

 The following optional arguments can be specified:
 - (-p/--prefix) By default candidate alignments are written to alignments_0.pkl,...,alignments_n.pkl.
 You can specify a prefix to replace "alignments."
 - (-k/--flanking) Fragments that lie entirely within the flanking sequence are skipped.
 By default the first and last 1000 bases of each sequence are assumed be flanking.
 Another number can be specified here.
 - (-n/--reads_per_pickle) To control memory usage, the reads are split into different files that are read one at a time by each core.
 By default each file contains 5000 reads.
 This number can be changed here.
 If you are using multiple threads in RepProfile.py, make sure that you have more alignment pickles than threads.
-- (-q/--qcutoff) By default only reads that have base call quality at least 30 at each position are considered.
-If your dataset has few reads at this stringent quality level, you may wish to decrease this number.
-However RepProfile does not use base call quality in estimate alignment probability, so it is recommended that you use some cutoff.
+- (-q/--qcutoff) By default only reads that have mean base call quality at least 30 are considered.

 ##Running RepProfile
 The actual profile estimation is done by main/RepProfile.py.
 It can be executed as follows: